Green correspondence on centric Mackey functor over fusion systems: Relative projectivity and Higman's criterion.

 \section{Relative projectivity and Higman's criterion.}

 Let $G$ be a finite group and let $M$ be a Mackey functor over $G$ on $\R$.
 It is known (see \cite[Section 3]{GuideToMackeyFunctorsWebb}) that there exists a minimal family $\mathcal{X}_{M}$ of subgroups of $G$ closed under $G$-subconjugacy such that $M$ is a direct summand of $\bigoplus_{H\in\mathcal{X}_{M}}M\downarrow_{H}^{G}\uparrow_{H}^{G}$.
-If $M$ is a complete local $PID$ then the Krull-Schmidt-Azumaya theorem (see \cite[Theorem 6.12 (ii)]{MethodsOfRepresentationTheoryCurtisReiner}) allows us to use this fact in order to obtain a decomposition of $M$ of the form $M\cong\bigoplus_{H\in\mathcal{X}_{M}}N^{H}$ where each $N^{H}$ is a possibly $0$ direct summand of $M\downarrow_{H}^{G}\uparrow_{H}^{G}$.
+If $\R$ is a complete local $PID$ then the Krull-Schmidt-Azumaya theorem (see \cite[Theorem 6.12 (ii)]{MethodsOfRepresentationTheoryCurtisReiner}) allows us to use this fact in order to obtain a decomposition of $M$ of the form $M\cong\bigoplus_{H\in\mathcal{X}_{M}}N^{H}$ where each $N^{H}$ is a (possibly $0$) direct summand of $M\downarrow_{H}^{G}\uparrow_{H}^{G}$.
 From this decomposition and minimality of $\mathcal{X}_{M}$ it can be deduced that, if $M$ is indecomposable, then $\mathcal{X}_{M}$ is generated by a single element called vertex.
 This fact is essential in order to describe the Green correspondence and, during this section, we will prove that a similar process can be applied to centric Mackey functors over fusion systems.
-Moreover we will extend Higman's criterion (see \cite[Theorem 2.2]{NagaoHirosiRepresentationsOfFiniteGroups}) to centric Mackey functors (see Theorem \ref{thm:Higman's-criterion.}).
+Moreover we will prove that Higman's criterion (see \cite[Theorem 2.2]{NagaoHirosiRepresentationsOfFiniteGroups}) can be translated to the context of centric Mackey functors (see Theorem \ref{thm:Higman's-criterion.}).
 This will provide us with a link between the vertex of an indecomposable $M\in\MackFcR$ and certain ideals of $\End\left(M\right)$.
-Such link will turn out to be essential towards proving the Green correspondence.
+Such link will turn out to be essential towards proving the Green correspondence for centric Mackey functors.